Though we have separated these dimensions out for the purpose of this lesson, please note that these dimensions are interconnected and interrelated.

 In an essay of at least 500 words, answer the following: What benefit have you gained so far in studying the doctrinal and philosophical principles of Jediism?

-Assignment 5: Ethical Dimension
+Part 5: Ethical Dimension

 Jedi don’t have “sin”, We believe that as we grow and develop our knowledge will necessarily transform our behavior such that we treat ourselves and others more humanely and with greater compassion.